jdriselvato/NDS-Homebrew-Development/examples/bitmap-sprite-movement/README.md

 NOTE: some MakeFiles might have .bmp defined in it.
 If you are using `.png` images, change all `.bmp` to `.png` to compile the header files.
 NOTE: you might need to run `make` twice to get the `.s` file.

+Also, here is a new one I just discovered after adding the background.
+Aparently the default transparent color for a sprite is black `#000`.
+This led to use seeing the sprite but without the black outline.
+To fix it we have a new argument, `-gT <color>` where color in this case is `FF00FF`, megenta.
+So after you create your sprites fill the background with `FF00FF` and compile grit again!

 # Understanding the Code